William Cowper Brann

-William Cowper Brann (January 4, 1855 – April 1, 1898) was an American journalist also known as Brann the Iconoclast.
+William Cowper Brann (January 4, 1855 – April 2, 1898) was an American journalist also known as Brann the Iconoclast.
+During his life, he gained a reputation as a "brilliant though vitriolic editorialist."
+He defended lynching Black men accused of rape and called for opponents of this type of mob violence to be castrated.

 Early life

 The son of Presbyterian minister Noble J. Brann, he was born in Humboldt, Illinois.
 When his mother died in 1857, he was sent by his father to live with William and Mary Hawkins, where he stayed until 1868.
 That year, he ran away from home and took odd jobs in several cities, including working as a painter's helper, a bellboy at a hotel, manager of an opera company, a pitcher in semiprofessional baseball, and a fireman and brakeman on a locomotive.

 A job in a print shop turned Brann's interest toward journalism, and he became a cub reporter.
 As his career progressed, he worked in St. Louis, Galveston, Houston, and San Antonio.
 While in Rochelle, Illinois in 1877, he married Carrie Belle Martin, with whom he had one son and two daughters.